 North Fork Chocolate Company focuses on artisanal chocolates made from locally sourced products.
 Ice cream is made using cream from an East End farm, and the store supports local artisans by carrying handmade soaps, teas, and jewelry.
 Every Friday is Fondue Friday, where kids and adults can dip to their hearts’ content.

 Ralph Rotten's Candy & Nut Shoppe — Centereach

 2425 Middle Country Road

-Ralph Rottens Candy & Nut Shoppe is known for nut gift baskets and trays, but also has a great candy store.
-In addition to nuts and chocolates, Ralph Rottens Candy & Nut Shoppe offers a full array of candies, including bulk candy, old-fashioned candy, novelty items, and sugar-free candy.
+Ralph Rotten's Candy & Nut Shoppe is known for its gift baskets and trays, but it also has a great candy store.
+It offers an array of candies, including sugar-free, bulk, and old-fashioned candy, as well as novelty items.

 Bon Bons Chocolatier is a locally owned shop serving award-winning chocolates and confections.
 Call ahead to arrange a tour of its glass-enclosed kitchen and watch the chocolatiers at work.

 Packed with sweets from floor to ceiling, Sweeties Candy Cottage probably has whatever you’re looking for.
 Pizzas here don’t come topped with cheese, but marshmallows, caramels, peanut butter cups, or your choice of custom toppings.